California Preservation Foundation

 Matthew Worster, P.E.
 (San Francisco).
 Matt Worster has more than 20 years of experience in investigation, design, and construction phase consulting of building enclosure components on both historic and contemporary structures.
 Based in the Oakland office of Simpson Gumpertz and Heger, he assists owners, designers, and builders with the entire building enclosure, including below-grade waterproofing, traditional and modern roofing, and wall claddings from terra cotta to titanium.
 Although a majority of his projects are in California, Matt also concentrates on colder climate projects in the Rockies.
 Matt holds an advanced degree specializing in structural materials, and he enjoys presenting his work to a variety of audiences.
 Recent projects with a preservation interest include the CPF award-winning SMUD Museum of Science and Curiosity, the CPF award-winning State Library and Courts Building, the Jesse Unruh State Office Building, and the Bateson State Office Building, all in Sacramento.

 The Board of Trustees seeks input from CPF members regarding possible candidates to serve on the Board of CPF.
 The Board has identified development as a major need and particularly seeks individuals with a background in fundraising, organizational development, and/or communications.
 Individuals with a strong interest and involvement in preservation are also welcome.

-If you have a recommendation, please complete the Prospective Board Candidate form.
+If you have a recommendation, please contact CPF.
 The Nominating Committee will evaluate submissions for possible Board consideration in a future election cycle.